 Therefore, it is also a special case of the linear combination of Shannon information terms by iteratively setting $\beta$ and $\lambda$ to be $\frac{1}{|\mathcal{S}|}$.

-\subsubsection{Conditional Mutual Information Maximization~\citep{fleuret2004fast}}
+\subsubsection{Conditional Mutual Information Maximization}

-Previously mentioned information theoretic feature selection criterion can be reduced to a linear combination of Shannon information terms.
-Next we show some other algorithms that can only be reduced to a non-linear combination of Shannon information terms.
-Among them, Conditional Mutual Information Maximization (CMIM)~\citep{vidal2003object,fleuret2004fast} is a criterion which iteratively selects features that can maximize the mutual information with the class labels given the selected features.
-In other words, CMIM does not select the feature that is similar to previously selected ones even though its predictable power for the class labels is strong.
+Previously mentioned criteria could be reduced to a linear combination of Shannon information terms.
+Next, we show some other algorithms that can only be reduced to a non-linear combination of Shannon information terms.
+Among them, Conditional Mutual Information Maximization (CMIM)~\cite{vidal2003object,fleuret2004fast} iteratively selects features which maximize the mutual information with the class labels given the selected features so far.
 Mathematically, during the selection phase, the feature score for each new unselected feature $X_{k}$ can be formulated as follows:

 Note that the value of $I(X_{k};Y|X_{j})$ is small if $X_{k}$ is not strongly correlated with the class label $Y$ or if $X_{k}$ is redundant when $\mathcal{S}$ is known.
-By selecting the feature that maximizes this minimum value, it guarantees that the selected feature has a strong predictive ability, and it can reduce redundancy to the selected features.
+By selecting the feature that maximizes this minimum value, it can guarantee that the selected feature has a strong predictive ability, and it can reduce the redundancy w.r.t. the selected features.

 The CMIM criterion is equivalent to the following form after some derivations: